9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/README.md

 * To walk through solid objects (ie. walls, doors) requires the atoms to become excited.
 You are enveloping yourself in a microwave oven essentially.
 * Users of cloaks are practically guaranteeing cluster cancers.
 Ask Annie Jacobsen aka "Chivy."
 * Always disable/turn off your cloak in a safe place.
 NEVER INSIDE MY APARTMENT, there are too many others using them inside at all times.

-## Nighttime Visitors
-The CIA has increased the number of [nighttime visits](/PHB33/dhn_sub.md) it makes to unsuspecting people, in almost all cases they are suggesting suicide.

 # Deadly Accomodations
 If you are staying at Motel 6, Legacy at Riverdale, or Phoenix House you need to read [Deadly Accomodations](/etc/lodging.md).